-Coronavirus: Shops in Delhi selling essential items will remain open 24x7 during lockdown, says CM
+Coronavirus: Delhi, Maharashtra to allow essential item shops to operate 24x7 during lockdown

-Arvind Kejriwal said that shop owners will not require any additional license or permit to operate.
+Delhi Chief Minister Arvind Kejriwal said that shop owners will not require any additional license or permit to operate.

+Shops selling essential commodities in Delhi and Mumbai will be allowed to remain open for 24 hours, the local governments announced on Thursday.

-Delhi Chief Minister Arvind Kejriwal on Thursday announced that all shops selling essential commodities in the national Capital will remain open for 24 hours for the entire week, amid a 21-day nationwide lockdown due to coronavirus.
+Delhi Chief Minister Arvind Kejriwal announced that these shops will remain open for the entire week, amid a 21-day nationwide lockdown due to coronavirus.
 He added that shop owners will not require any additional license or permit to operate.

 Shops selling essential items, including groceries, vegetables and medicines have been allowed to stay open during the three-week lockdown announced by Prime Minister Narendra Modi on Tuesday.
 However, there was panic and confusion among people following the lockdown announcement, and long queues were seen outside grocery stores.